 Blog:Discoverability, Semantic Markup & Accessibility

-It's common enough that I come across a website or an app that at first, I think: wow, this is pretty slick (in regard to the
+It's common that I come across a website or an app that at first, I think: wow, this is pretty slick (in regard to the

 I'm a big proponent of inclusive, people- and System- centered design and solutions, not just with the digital products and user experiences I have the opportunity to work on and create, but in my daily life.

-One way to make content more easily discoverable is to incorporate a global fuzzy search tool so users can query just about any content that 1) they're looking for, and 2) exists on your website or app.
+One way to make content more easily discoverable is to incorporate a global fuzzy search tool so users can query just about any content 1) that they're looking for, and 2) that exists on your website or app.
 For instance, toward the bottom section of this blog post, there is a

 shift + s keys at the same time.